Dadudekc/MeTuber/docs/plugin_integration_guide.md

 # Plugin Integration Guide

-This guide explains how to integrate the advanced plugin system with the main MeTuber application.
+This guide explains how to integrate the advanced plugin system with the main me-tuber application.

 ## Table of Contents